10 Supplements and Vitamins for ADHD Symptom Control

 Daily Essential Nutrients is made by Hardy Nutritionals.
 In one study, the micronutrients in this formulation reduced impairment and improved inattention, emotional regulation, and aggression.
 DEN did not improve hyperactive/impulsive symptoms.
 The downside is that it is expensive, and a child has to take six pills a day.
 It’s possible that other multivitamins have similar effects, but they have not been well-studied.

-This mineral won’t directly improve attention, but it can calm hyperactivity, agitation, or insomnia, which compromise attention.
+This mineral won’t directly improve attention, but it can calm hyperactivity and agitation, which compromise attention.
 I find magnesium helpful for children who have a “rebound effect” after their stimulant medication wears off.
 A child can safely take 100-300 mg. of elemental magnesium twice daily in the form of magnesium glycinate, citrate, or chelate.
 The citrate form tends to lead to loose stools.

 Inositol is found in very small amounts in many foods.
 In concentrated doses, it helps to counter agitation and anxiety.
 I recommend 12-18 grams a day divided into two or three doses for adults.
 The dose for kids would be calculated based on their mass.

 This herb has been used to improve cognitive function for thousands of years.
 A couple of small studies have shown that it may be helpful in children with ADHD.
 A recent double-blind randomized study looked at adding ginkgo to a stimulant that children were already taking.
 Some children took ginkgo plus a stimulant, while others took a placebo and a stimulant.
 Those who took the ginkgo had a 35 percent better response rate in terms of improving attention.
 It had no effect on hyperactivity or impulsivity.
 I use 60 mg., twice a day, for children.